sinan-aumarah/docker_circleci_node_selenium/README.md

-# docker_circleci_node_selenium
-A circleci docker image for running nodejs/javascript based apps.
-This includes; firefox, firefox driver, chrome, chrome driver, pa11y, cloudfoundry-cli
+# Docker image for CircleCI
+This is a circleci node based docker image that has the following ;
+1- Firefox and geckodriver
+2- Chrome and it's webdriver
+3- PhantomJs
+4- Java
+5- Pa11y for accessibility testing
+6- Cloud foundry command line tool